Last week I briefly mentioned the events that followed Operation Frankton, promising to set them in the context of rural Charente.

 Hasler and Sparks spent the night in a rat-infested railway hut then headed up towards Montigné, another hamlet.

-From there they arrived at tiny Bonneville, on the outskirts of Gourville – which has the remains of a medieval castle and, more significantly, was at the time a German Army base.
+From there they arrived at tiny Bonneville, on the outskirts of Gourville – which has the remains of a small medieval fortress and, more significantly, was then a German military base.

 An information board was erected a few years ago.
 Here it is with Anne and David.

-As Ashdown says, this part of the country is not unlike Salisbury Plain or the south Dorset hills.
-They ascended to the next village, Mons (as the name suggests), on a hill which is the most prominent landmark for miles.
+As Ashdown writes, the countryside is not unlike Salisbury Plain or the south Dorset hills.
+They ascended to the next village, Mons (as the name suggests), on a hill which is the most prominent landmark for some miles.

-Owing to road works we couldn’t precisely follow their way to Saint-Fraigne but managed to get there by a tortuous route.
+Owing to road works we couldn’t follow their way to Saint-Fraigne precisely, but we managed to get there by a tortuous route.
 Here’s the war memorial and fine church, noted for its (modern) stained-glass windows.

-After Saint-Fraigne, they went through or past Beaunac, Souvigné, Raix and Veillemorte and so to Ruffec.
+After Saint-Fraigne, they went through or past Beaunac, Souvigné, Raix and Veillemorte and, at last, to Ruffec.

 … where the Swastika once flew over the Hôtel de Ville, as you can make out on the cover of this very interesting and illuminating book on the right.